About Me

 • Organising Committee member of the Logic Mentoring Workshop for two editions: 2022,2023

-and LMW@CSL was co-located wit CSL 2022 edition, Warsaw, Poland
+- and LMW@CSL was co-located with CSL 2022 edition, Warsaw, Poland

 • Sub-reviewer for journals: